Better to see Chapter 1 Introduction of Traffic Safety (2004)

 TERMINOLOGY

-is avoided in this book; Doege [1978], Langley [1988], and others have reasoned
+The word "accident" is avoided in this book; Doege [1978],

-persuasively that the conceptual ambiguities encompassed by this term are
+ambiguities encompassed by this term are sufficient to disqualify it for

-universal general use.
-Accident conveys
+technical use, notwithstanding its near universal general use.
+Accident conveys a sense that the

-a sense that the losses incurred are due to fate and devoid of predictability;
+losses incurred are due to fate and devoid of predictability; this book is

-we have been using.
+been using.
 Some crashes are

 purposeful acts for which the term "accident" would be quite

 inappropriate even in popular use.
+Philipps

-Philipps [1979] and Bollen and Philipps [1981] indicate that suicide may
+[1979] and Bollen and Philipps [1981] indicate that suicide may contribute to

-contribute to traffic fatalities.
+traffic fatalities.
+Although the

-Although the use of vehicles for homicide may be less frequent than in
+use of vehicles for homicide may be less frequent than in the movies, such use

-the movies, such use is certainly not zero.
+is certainly not zero.
+The chosen

-The chosen word, crash, indicates in a simple factual way what is
+word, crash, indicates in a simple factual way what is observed in nearly all

-observed in nearly all cases, while accident seems to additionally suggest a
+cases, while accident seems to additionally suggest a general explanation of

-general explanation of why it occurred.
+why it occurred.
+There are very

 Collections of observed numbers are referred to as "data" and not "statistics".
 Since this latter term is the name of a branch of mathematics dealing with hypothesis testing and confidence limits, using it to also mean "data" invites needless ambiguity.